Jocatins/next.js-refresher/hello-world/Notes.md

 -   On a UX level, some people prefer the page to be loaded without any loading indicator
 -   But, the technical issue it was introduced was because some crawlers did not support JS

+# Static Generation and Issues

+-   It is a method of pre-rendering where the HTML pages are generated at build time
+-   The pre-rendered static pages can be pushed to a CDN, cached and served to clients instantly
+-   Static content is fast and better for SEO as they are immediately indexed by search engines
+-   Static generation with getStaticProps for data fetching and getStaticPaths for dynamic pages seem like a really good approach to a wide variety of applications in prod.

+# Issues

+-   The build time is proportional to the number of pages in the application
+-   A page, once generated, can contain stale data till the time you rebuild the app

+# Incremental Static Regeneration

+There was a need to update only those pages which needed a change without having to rebuild the entire app

+-   With ISR, Next.js allows you to update static pages after you have build the application
+-   You can statically generate individual pages without needing to rebuild the entire app, solving issue of stale data

+# Server Side Rendering

 -   Server Side Rendering (SSR) is a method of pre-rendering where the HTML pages are generated at request time
+-   The HTML is generated for every incoming request
+-   `getServerSideProps()` runs only on the server side
+-   The function will never run on client-side
+-   You can write server-side codes directly in `getServerSideProps()`
+-   It cannot be run on a regular component, it is used for pre-rendering and not client-side data fetching

+# Different Objects you can access from Context

+-   Request and Response
+-   Query
+-   Params